zhdk/zhdk_madekplayer/Documentation/admins_manual.rst

 ----------------------

 When you search for a set, you have to be sure if it's set up in the media server as published.
-You can do this in the settings **Permissions and Responsibility**.
+You can do this in the MAdeK set settings **Permissions and Responsibility**.

 Selections